openbmc/docs/designs/device-tree-gpio-naming.md

 #### air-water
 Indicates whether system is air or water cooled

+#### battery-voltage-read-enable
+Output pin that enables the ADC to read the board battery voltage.

 #### factory-reset-toggle
 The software records the state of this GPIO and checks upon reboot if the state has changed since the last reboot.
 If it has, it indicates that a factory reset